TASER2023/TASER/README.md

 # ALIF
 ## The code of "ALIF: Low-Cost Adversarial Audio Attacks on Black-Box Speech Platforms Using Linguistic Features".

-Here we provide the code for generating the attack example described in the paper, and audio demos can be found on the [Demo Page](https://taser2023.github.io/).
+Here we provide the code for generating the attack examples described in the paper, and audio demos can be found on the [Demo Page](https://taser2023.github.io/).

 ## Descriptions of the code